fusion809/fusion809.github.io-old2/_posts/2016/12/OS/08-mint.md

 * Like the Cinnamon/MATE desktop environments.
 Cinnamon is probably one of the most Windows-like desktop environments available for Linux, so Windows users may appreciate the similarities.
 The MATE edition of Linux Mint is also Windows-like in appearance.
 [Zorin OS](http://zorinos.com/) has a more Windows-like user interface, however, and is, like Linux Mint, based on Ubuntu LTS, so may be more suitable for those that like the Windows user interface.
 Those that want a similar, but macOS-like in appearance, distribution should probably use [deepin](#deepin) or [elementary OS](https://elementary.io/).
 * Like a beginner-friendly operating system.
-* Want a distribution with rather comprehensive software repositories (so that it is easier to install any piece of software you want)
+* Want a distribution with rather comprehensive software repositories (so that it is easier to install any piece of software you want).
 * Favour a fairly conservative yet stable distribution, in terms of how up-to-date its software is.

 It also has its own set of [official support forums](https://forums.linuxmint.com/), that I have never really had to use (hence I cannot really comment on their quality).